Dimensional arithmetics in Swift

 Caution Be careful when converting an

-number to a unit with mismatching physical dimensions e.g.1[.m].convert(to: .s)
+SInumber to a unit with mismatching physical dimensions e.g.1[.m].convert(to: .s)since this will result in a precondition failure.

 let double = Double(2[.m] / 2[.mm]) // 1000.0